mne-tools/mne-python/doc/source/getting_started.rst

 .. image:: _static/mne-python_flow.svg

-For example, here we use a simplistic pipeline to go from raw data to brain source time courses in under 30 lines of code:
+For example, here we use a simplistic pipeline to go from raw data to brain source time courses in under 30 lines of code.
+Note that the only step that requires manual coregistration is the creation of the head-to-mri transform file :code:`sample_audvis_raw-trans.fif`:

     >>> # import the necesary packages and functions
     >>> from os import path as op